afterpay/sdk-ios/README.md

 ### Clearing Cookies

-Cookies are stored in the default web kit website data store and can be cleared if required by writing code similar to:
+Cookies are stored in the default WebKit website data store and can be cleared if required by writing code similar to:

 ```swift
 let dataStore = WKWebsiteDataStore.default()